Is My Horse Getting Too Much Iron in Daily Gold or Redmond Rock?

 • Cobalt (Co)

-Trace minerals are found in water, soil, rocks, and plants.
-They’re important in a horse's diet and necessary to maintain body structure, electrolyte balance, nerve conduction, muscle contraction, and other important functions.
+Trace minerals are naturally found in water, soil, rocks, and plants.
+They’re vital in a horse's diet and play a key role in maintaining body structure, electrolyte balance, nerve conduction, muscle contraction, and other bodily functions.

 How Much Iron Do Horses Need?

-So how much iron is typically in feeds we give horses?
-Here's an example of a peer-reviewed study that took samples of different forages to get iron content.
-Most contain approximately 250 milligrams of iron per kilogram of feed.
-That means 12 kilograms of feed for the average horse contains approximately 3,000 milligrams of iron.
+• Amount of Iron in Feed: A peer-reviewed study that sampled forages commonly given to horses showed most contain approximately 250 milligrams of iron per kilogram of feed.
+Doing the calculation, 12 kilograms (26 pounds) of feed provided to the average horse contains approximately 3,000 milligrams of iron.

-Now, that number is well over the amount of iron the NRC recommends for horses, and yet is following the NRC's recommended daily forage requirement.
-So which of the NRC's recommendations is right—the amount of feed a horse should consume or the amount of iron a horse needs daily?
+Now, 3,000 milligrams is well over the daily iron amount the NRC recommends for horses.
+And yet it is also following the NRC's recommended daily forage requirement.
+So which of the Council's recommendations is right—the amount of feed a horse should consume or the amount of iron a horse needs daily?

-We can safely conclude that horses naturally consume high quantities of iron in feed, and an overload usually occurs when we stray from normal and natural horse nutrition.
+Given the data, we can safely conclude that horses naturally consume high quantities of iron in feed, and overload typically occurs when we stray from normal and natural horse nutrition practices.

-How Much Iron is in Redmond Rock and Daily Gold?
+How Much Iron is in Redmond Equine Products?

-Because Redmond Rock has a red hue, some assume it has high iron content.
-Stated values on the label may add to this perception.
-Perhaps you’ve seen labeling that states there's 300 ppm of iron in Redmond Rock Crushed.
-That might cause worry that's more than your horse should be getting.
+Because Redmond Rock salt has a distinctive reddish-pink hue, some assume it also has high iron content.
+The stated values on product packaging may also add to this perception.
+For example, maybe you’ve seen the Redmond Rock Crushed label stating it contains 300 ppm of iron.
+Does that number cause concern that your horse is getting too much?
+It shouldn't!
 Let's clear up the confusion.

-Redmond salt has iron levels of 300 ppm (mg/kg).
-So there are 300 milligrams of iron for every kilogram of salt consumed.
-But unlike eating 12 kilograms (26 pounds) of forage as mentioned above, horses are only consuming 2 ounces of Redmond Rock Crushed.
-So how much iron is really in Redmond mineral products?
+Redmond salt has iron levels of 300 ppm (mg/kg), meaning there are 300 milligrams of iron for every kilogram of salt consumed.
+However, unlike eating 12 kilograms (26 pounds) of forage, as we mentioned above, horses are only consuming 2 ounces of Redmond Rock Crushed.
+Let's understand the true iron content in this smaller serving size of Redmond mineral products.

-A one- to two-ounce serving of Redmond Rock, Rock on a Rope, or Redmond Rock Crushed salt provides around 300-600 ppm of iron.
-Doing the calculations in the graphic above, that's 8.52- 17.04 milligrams, which is far below the 500-milligram daily minimum a horse needs.
-Find the complete Redmond Rock mineral analysis here.
+A one- to two-ounce serving of Redmond Rock, Crushed, or Daily Red salt provides around 300-600 ppm of iron.
+Doing the calculations in the graphic above, that's 8.52-17.04 milligrams.
+Far below the 500-milligram daily minimum a horse needs.
+(Find the complete Redmond Rock mineral analysis here.)

 Daily Gold Stress Relief

-Of the suggested 500-to-1,200 daily milligrams recommended by the NRC, a 2-ounce serving of Daily Gold bentonite clay provides around 3,900 ppm, or 110.76 milligrams of iron per day.
-Find the complete Daily Gold mineral analysis here.
+A 2-ounce serving of Daily Gold bentonite clay provides around 3,900 ppm, or 110.76 milligrams of iron per day.
+(Find the complete Daily Gold mineral analysis here.)
+That is approximately 18% of the suggested allowance and only 3.6% of the actual iron intake of horses.

 SHOP REDMOND PRODUCTS